 54, 55, 56.
 Sight-Singing.
 A practical course developing the ability to sing fluently at sight material of the difficulty of the average art-song or chorus.
-One credit; autumn, winter, spring; T., 10:30.
+One credit; autumn, winter, spring; T. Th., 10:30.

-61, 62, 63.
+61-62-63.
 Harmony II.
-Chromatic harmony; modulation to distant keys; harmonization of original melodies, analysis, application of harmonic techniques to the keyboard.
+Chromatic harmony; modulation to distant keys; harmonization of original melodies; analysis; application of harmonic techniques to the keyboard.
+Composition of two original works is required for course.
 Two credits; autumn, winter, spring; T. Th., 1:15.

-64, 65, 66.
+64-65-66.
 Directing II.
-Prerequisite: Directing I. Choir directing.
-Standard anthems studied.
-Practical experience using the class as a choir.
-Text: Essentials in Conducting, by Gehrken.
-One credit; autumn, winter spring; W., 2:10.
+Prerequisite: Directing I. Orchestra and Band directing using members of the class in organization.
+Text: Orchestra and Band Conducting, by Peterson.
+One credit; autumn, winter, spring; W., 2:10.

 67, 68, 69.
 Hymn and Accompanying Class.
 A study of chords and the required technique for their execution in hymn playing.
-A practical study will also be made of simple accompaniments.
+A practical study will also be made for simple accompaniments.
 One credit; autumn, winter, spring.

 71. Advanced Sight-Singing.
 A more concentrated course in sight-singing designed for majors in music.
-Two credits; autumn.
+One credit; autumn; M. W., 2:10.

 72, 73.
 Music Teaching (Piano).
-This class is designed for those who plan to teach, and will include a detailed study of Repertoire, keyboard technique, pedal technique, memorizing, rhythm, and reading from the earliest to the advanced grades.
+This class is designed for those who plan to teach, and will include a detailed study of repertoire, keyboard technique, pedal technique, memorizing, rhythm, and reading from the earliest to the advanced grades.
 One credit; winter.